-Laine Doss is the food and spirits editor for Miami New Times, covering all that’s new and notable in the restaurant and bar scene in South Florida.
-The food-obsessed writer has been featured on Cooking Channel’s Eat Street and Food Network’s Great Food Truck Race.
-Doss won an Alternative Weekly award for her undercover feature on what it’s like to wait tables at Miami restaurants.
+Laine Doss is the food and spirits editor for Miami New Times, covering the restaurant and bar scene in South Florida.
+She has been featured on Cooking Channel’s Eat Street and Food Network’s Great Food Truck Race.
+Doss won an Alternative Weekly award for her feature on what it’s like to wait tables.
 In a previous life, she appeared off-Broadway and shook many a cocktail as a bartender at venues in South Florida and New York City.
 When she’s not writing, you can find Doss running some marathon then celebrating at the nearest watering hole.

 3 days ago | Guides

 4 days ago | Cocktails and Spirits

 5 days ago | Food Industry